StarCrusher96/Kerbal-Star-Systems-2/README.md

 ---

-## Take the Kerbal Space Program Interstellar
+## About KSS2

+In **Kerbal Star Systems 2**, take charge of an interstellar space program for the Kerbals.

+Use the technology, infrastructure and hard-earned engineering lessons of Kerbol to assemble spacecraft capable of crossing the space between stars—some of which may even arrive with all the important pieces still attached.

+Launch probes and crews toward **six original star systems**.
+Establish communications networks across interstellar distances.
+Construct stations, colonies and surface bases around unfamiliar worlds, and expand the reach of Kerbalkind far beyond its home sun.

+Explore compact red dwarfs, multiple-star systems, brown dwarfs, evolved giants and the extreme environment surrounding Kerr.
+Every destination is built as part of a complete astronomical system, with its own orbital architecture, climates, resources and hazards.

+Keep the crew supplied, the reactors running and the arrival velocity under control.

+Preferably all three.

+> **MISSION OBJECTIVE**
+> Transform a successful Kerbol-based space program into a permanent interstellar civilization.

+---

+## Build.
+Launch.
+Explore.

 | **BUILD**                                                                                       | **LAUNCH**                                                                                  | **EXPLORE**                                                                                                         |
 | :---------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------------------------ |
 | Assemble probes, landers, stations and interstellar vessels for environments far beyond Kerbol. | Send crews, infrastructure and supplies across journeys measured in years rather than days. | Survey original worlds, establish permanent bases and discover where the mission plan becomes more of a suggestion. |

-KSS2 expands the natural progression of Kerbal Space Program from local exploration to permanent operations around other stars.
+KSS2 extends the natural progression of Kerbal Space Program from local exploration to permanent operations around other stars.

-Build relay networks across interstellar distances.
-Place stations around unfamiliar worlds.
-Search for resources, establish colonies and design spacecraft capable of surviving long after their original engineers have retired.

-Your first mission may carry a telescope.
+Your first interstellar mission may carry a telescope.

 Your hundredth may carry an entire colony.